-- All containers with medical waste will be labeled with a biohazard symbol. - Medical waste will be separated at the point of origin into proper containers. - All sharps (i.e., glass, needles, sharp instruments) will be placed in the appropriate red containers - All other medical waste is to be placed in the large red medical waste containers in the dirty utility room. - Medical waste will be packaged, contained and located in a manner that protects and prevents release into the environment. - Medical waste will not be mixed or compacted with other waste. - Medical waste must be stored in a manner that prevents putrefaction or contact with the air or individuals for no more than 90 days.
+- All containers with medical waste will be labeled with a biohazard symbol. - Medical waste will be separated at the point of origin into proper containers. - All sharps (i.e., glass, needles, sharp instruments) will be placed in the appropriate red containers - All other medical waste is to be placed in the large red medical waste containers in the dirty utility room. - Medical waste will be packaged, contained and located in a manner that protects and prevents release into the environment. - Medical waste will not be mixed or compacted with other waste. - Medical waste must be stored in a manner that prevents putrefaction or contact with the air or individuals. - Medical waste will not be stored greater than 90 days.